Iterating Fun - Simon Newstead

 Even a mention in major media such as Tech Crunch translates to only a temporary spike (we’ve seen this).
 A friend got a top tier celeb to promote his new startup, resulting in far less returning users than he hoped.

 We all remember glitzy press launches for projects that end up failing a year later.
 And those that rose to success without PR.
-Our new game got only a handful of editorial pieces but has still grown well despite it.
+Our new game got only a of editorial pieces but has still grown well despite it.

 Whilst press can help for other reasons (eg- fundraising), a partnership is a pretty risky and resource grabbing way to try and achieve those goals.